bpocallaghan/generators/readme.md

 php artisan generate:seed BarTableSeeder
 ```

-- The `TableSeeder` will be added if needed.
+- The `TableSeeder` suffix will be added if needed.

 ### Resource